Nexus 2.2 dashboard template is here!

 Change the font

-/styles/typography.csscontains all typography-related styles.
+/styles/typography.css contains all typography-related styles.
 We use Google Fonts (@import url('...')) for the font family, which you can change to your preference.

 /* update: font family url */